FoxxMD/blog/_posts/2026-04-20-scaling-renovate.md

 * periphery containers
 * etc...

-These are stacks that we depend on to sucessfully deploy other stacks.
+These are stacks that we depend on to successfully deploy other stacks.
 You don't want Forgejo restarting while Komodo is trying to pull from it for a deployment somewhere else!

 While we can change the target of `Batch Deploy Stack If Changed`, it is *inclusive*.
 It's not feasible to specify every single stack that could be deployed as we'd have to update it every time we add a new Stack to Komodo.
 And once the number of stacks is non-trivial this becomes impractical.